ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 The feedback channels from the hub will have names like, `MS1:00`, `MS1:01`, etc. for hub channels 0, 1, etc.  Default values for the other settings should be OK.

+### BTrain

+BTrain sensors have labels f1, f2, ... (but may be changed).
+They are set up through the View -> Feedbacks menu.
+Click on `+` at the bottom to add a new one.
+The hub's module number (1) so make `Device ID` = 1.
+Contacts start being numbered from zero.
+There is a handy feature whereby you can active a feedback and it will capture the `Device ID` and `Contact` itself.

 ## Operational notes